JohnToro-CZAF/SpeedDating-SC1015-project/README.md

 - @nzkai - Attributes And SatIncome, Other Models
 - @JohnToro - Similarities, Logistic Regression
 - @kelpjr - Preliminary Exploratory Analysis, Other Models
+- All of us actually worked together on all the notebook closely in order to collaborate everything together.

 ## Problem Definition